GrosvenorTechnology/OemAccessApi/documentation/Entities/CommonTimeTable.md

 Time Tables can be defined in the Application Configuration and in Entity Change messages.

+> NOTE: If you require a continuous period that runs over midnight, you must use an end time of 1.00:00:00 (midnight), this will ensure that the period from the
+> first day is seamlessly linked to the next. e.g. Monday 9:00:00 to Tuesday 17:00:00, if you build the periods as 09:00:00-23:59:00 then 00:00:00-17:00:00,
+> there will be a minute discontinuity at 23:59:00 to midnight on Monday where the timeTable will be inactive.
+> Instead use 09:00:00-1.00:00:00 and 00:00:00-17:00:00.

 There are also two methods of defining a Time Table:

 ## Method 1